odapg/LaTeXOutline/README.md

 ### Acknowledgements

 LaTeXOutline is originally a specific adaptation of warmdev's original [SublimeOutline](https://github.com/warmdev/SublimeOutline) to LaTeX files, also using modifications due to vlad-wonderkidstudio, see [SublimeOutline](https://github.com/vlad-wonderkidstudio/SublimeOutline).
-It still uses a significant part of this code.
+It still uses an appreciable part of this code.
+LaTeXOutline also borrows code from [LaTeXTools](https://github.com/SublimeText/LaTeXTools).